SpookyCthulhu/Django-Task-Manager/README.md

 # Django-Task-Manager
-Django Server built for a task management application, with user authentication and database management (sqlite)
+Django Server built for a task management application, with a front end in React (next.js) with user authentication and database management (sqlite)